Question: "Does John 3:13 mean that no one went to Heaven before Jesus?"

 Jesus was not teaching that no one had ever gone to heaven before.
-Obviously, the Old Testament saints had gone to heaven when they died (Mark 12:26-27), and Enoch and Elijah had been taken there without dying (Genesis 5:24; Hebrews 11:5; 2 Kings 2:11).
+Obviously, the Old Testament saints had gone to heaven (or paradise) when they died (Mark 12:26-27), and Enoch and Elijah had been taken there without dying (Genesis 5:24; Hebrews 11:5; 2 Kings 2:11).
 Rather, He was teaching that, of all rabbis, He had the best credentials.
 Jesus has direct contact with heaven; He is an expert on the subject.

 © Copyright 2002-2013 Got Questions Ministries.